jonduan/proposal/_posts/2016-11-18-wind-energy.md

 The loss in power is the product of the resistance and the current.
 The resistance is that of the wire, whereas the current is governed by the generator.
 For a given power, P=VI.
 Increasing the voltage will lead to a reduction in the current and hence a lesser resistive loss, Loss=RI.

+#### Week 5: Wind Energy > 5.7 Future trends
+How far offshore can one build a wind farm?

+Can turbines be placed in deeper waters?
+Watch this video to know more about the future of wind energy and also new innovative concepts to harness wind energy at lower costs.

 ----